projectsesame/sesame/site/content/guides/gateway-api.md

 expose an HTTP application using an HTTPRoute resource.

 ### Prerequisites
-The following prerequisites must be met before using Gateway API with Contour:
+The following prerequisites must be met before using Gateway API with Sesame:

 - A working [Kubernetes][2] cluster.
 Refer to the [compatibility matrix][3] for cluster version requirements.
 - The [kubectl][4] command-line tool, installed and configured to access your cluster.

-### Option #1: Gateway API with Contour
+### Option #1: Gateway API with Sesame

-Refer to the [contour][6] design for additional background on the Gateway API implementation.
+Refer to the [Sesame][6] design for additional background on the Gateway API implementation.

-Deploy Contour:
+Deploy Sesame:
 ```shell
 $ kubectl apply -f {{< param base_url >}}/quickstart/sesame-gateway.yaml
 ```
 This command creates:

-- Namespace `projectcontour` to run Contour.
+- Namespace `projectsesame` to run Sesame.
-- Contour CRDs
+- Sesame CRDs
 - Gateway API CRDs
-- Contour RBAC resources
+- Sesame RBAC resources
-- Contour Deployment / Service
+- Sesame Deployment / Service
 - Envoy Daemonset / Service
 - Properly configured Configuration file for Gateway API
 - GatewayAPI Gateway